ONTechNITS/RapidHTML/docs/getting_started/index.rst

 Next Steps
 ----------

 Congratulations!
-You have successfully created a simple QuickHTML application.
-To learn more about the features and capabilities of QuickHTML, check out the `Examples` section of the documentation.
+You have successfully created a simple RapidHTML application.
+To learn more about the features and capabilities of RapidHTML, check out the `Examples` section of the documentation.